-Australia’s Great Barrier Reef is one of the world’s greatest natural wonders – it’s the largest structure ever built by living things and is even visible from space.
+Australia’s Great Barrier Reef is one of the world’s most incredible natural wonders – it’s the largest structure ever built by living things and is visible even from space.
 For millennia, this glorious underwater world has blazed with colour, sheltering some of the earth’s most spellbinding ocean-dwelling creatures.
 But the unnaturally rapid increase in the earth’s temperature is putting this vast ecosystem under increasing threat.

-Having spent time studying marine biology at the University of Queensland in Brisbane, Penny Walker shares everything you need to know about the reef, the dangers it faces and how to visit this miraculous, vast, living landmark sustainably.
+Having spent time studying marine biology at the University of Queensland in Brisbane, Penny Walker shares everything you need to know about the reef, the dangers it faces and how to visit this miraculous living landmark sustainably.

 What is the Great Barrier Reef?